 In 2008, there were wreath laying events in every state.
 More than 300 locations including overseas cemeteries participated.
 That same year on December 13, Congress designated Wreaths Across America Day.
 Fast forward to 2014 when more than 700,000 wreaths were presented at approximately a thousand sites which included Ground Zero in New York City.

 In 2014, Wreaths Across America and its national network of volunteers laid over 700,000 units.
 WAA accomplished this, according to the official site, with the help of more than two thousand fundraising groups, corporate contributions, and volunteers who donated their time and labor.

 “The wreath-laying is still held annually” says the WAA official site, “on the second or third Saturday of December.”
 The annual Wreaths Across America parade from Harrington, Maine to Arlington National Cemetery is described as “the world’s largest veterans’ parade.”

 How to Participate in Wreaths Across America Day

 The WAA official site solicits volunteer help not just for Wreaths Across America Day.
-You can specifically volunteer to help out on the designated day (In 2018 it was on December 15).
+You can specifically volunteer to help out on the designated day.
 The WAA official site offers an online form where you can select options including wreath laying, sponsoring a wreath, or coordinating with a local cemetery.

 With more than 1,400 locations (stateside and overseas) participating in this annual event, volunteer assistance is crucial.